codeforpdx/recordexpungPDX/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Tech Overview

+This is a web app built using [React](https://reactjs.org/) for the in-browser interface, and a backend web service implemented with the [Flask](https://palletsprojects.com/p/flask/) web framework in Python.
+The backend app connects to a [Postgres database](https://www.postgresql.org/).

+The app is deployed on the free(mium) webapp hosting service, [Heroku](https://www.heroku.com/).

+Our latest dev version (this repo's master branch) is publicly viewable!
+Here: https://recordexpungpdx.herokuapp.com/

+**Our dev environment** uses Python's [pipenv](https://docs.pipenv.org/en/latest/) for maintaining backend dependencies, and [pytest](https://pytest.org/en/latest/) to develop backend code.
+We use [NPM](https://www.npmjs.com/) to develop and build the frontend code.
+Docker is used to build and deploy the app stack for both local development/testing and for deployment to the web.
+A postgres database runs as a service within the docker stack, which exposes a connection locally for development and testing.

 ## Installation

-Our dev environment uses pipenv for maintaining backend dependencies, and npm to develop the frontend.
-We use pipenv and pytest to develop backend code.
-Docker is used to build and deploy the app stack.
-A postgres database runs as a service within the docker stack, which exposes a connection locally for running the test code in pipenv.
+To get your dev environment set up for running the app locally and becoming a contributor, you'll rely on all the afore-mentioned technologies.

 1. **[Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository)**,
 	and **[clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)** the repo.